ZonghaoLi777/githubTrending/README.md

 ## Javascript

+* 【2024-10-28】[dotnet / eShopSupport](https://github.com/dotnet/eShopSupport) - A reference .NET application using AI for a customer support ticketing system
+* 【2024-10-28】[FilipePS / Traduzir-paginas-web](https://github.com/FilipePS/Traduzir-paginas-web) - Translate your page in real time using Google or Yandex
 * 【2024-10-26】[titaniumnetwork-dev / Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet) - A highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers.
 Works by intercepting HTTP requests with a service worker script that follows the TompHTTP specifications.
 * 【2024-10-26】[GSSoC24 / Postman-Challenge](https://github.com/GSSoC24/Postman-Challenge) - This is the all in one place for documentation help regarding the postman challenge.
 * 【2024-10-26】[ai-shifu / ChatALL](https://github.com/ai-shifu/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers